 Pletal Side Effects

-Note: This document contains side effect information about cilostazol.
-Some of the dosage forms listed on this page may not apply to the brand name Pletal.
+Note: This page contains side effects data for the generic drug cilostazol.
+It is possible that some of the dosage forms included below may not apply to the brand name Pletal.

 For the Consumer

 Along with its needed effects, cilostazol (the active ingredient contained in Pletal) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur while taking cilostazol:More common

 - Fast or irregular heartbeat